 Page Hotels, a new line of lifestyle boutique hotels by BHG, is the Home of Urban Explorers.
 Originally an old tenement block with residential and retail elements, the site was purchased and re-developed into the very first hotel under the Page Hotel brand.
 Incorporating lifestyle elements such as coffee, travel, and photography, complimented by its chic modern interiors, the brand gladly opens its doors to energetic millennials and forward thinking travelers of today.

 Page148, the first branch in Hong Kong, is conveniently located in Tsim Sha Tsui where food, entertainment, and shopping are within easy reach.
 This well-placed and well-thought-out hotel is certainly one of the hot picks in Hong Kong for travelers to stay at.
-Page8, Page Hotel's second branch located in Covent Garden, London, is set to open in Q4 2019.
+Page8, Page Hotel's second branch located in Covent Garden, London, officially opened on December 2019.

 Page Hotels has been featured in numerous international publications: